rkrux/find-flood/README.md

 find-flood
 ==========

-findFlood is a web application which maps the major flood prone regions of India and finds places near them using the Google Maps, Places, Directions API.
+findFlood is a web application which maps the major flood prone regions of India and finds places near them using the Google Maps, Places, and Directions API.